preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 .. image:: sign-off-requests-block-settings-613-border.png

+The WRITE TAB is not used here.
+The LAYOUT tab contains general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`

 General
 ----------
 On the General tab you can add a title for the block, in any or all the tenant languages (click the flag to change language):